NOTE: Program Subject to Change

 (EST-3252) Cost Estimating in Hyperinflation Economies

-Author(s)/Presenter(s): Francis Lira Vargas
+Author(s)/Presenters(s): Francis Lira Vargas

-Regardless of a project's complexity or magnitude, predicting its costs requires dealing with many factors such as uncertainties, escalation, and inflation.
+Regardless of a project's complexity or magnitude, predicting its costs requires dealing with many factors such as uncertainties, escalation and inflation.
 In hyperinflationary economies, predicting the cost of a project with the highest possible accuracy is a particularly difficult task that requires the development of methodologies or procedures.
-It is of primary importance that the cost estimate should be traceable and all its elements should be easy to identify because constantly updates will be certainly made.
+It is of primary importance that the cost estimate should be traceable and all its elements should be easy to identify because constant updates will certainly be made.
 This paper discusses this subject and proposes some ways of dealing with hyperinflation in the context of cost estimation.
 The objective is to design a calculation procedure to enhance the accuracy of cost estimates by including the impact of hyperinflation.
 This impact would be added to the costs obtained with the traditional method for materials, construction equipment, labor, indirect costs.
 This proposed methodology is oriented to projects with a high level of definition or in the execution phase.

-(EST-3290) A Comparison Of U.S. Army Corps of Engineers Cost Estimating Policies
+(EST-3290) A Comparison of U.S. Army Corps of Engineers Cost Estimating Policies

-The U.S. Army Corps of Engineers (Corps) estimates the cost of construction projects for the military and for the nation, as well as on behalf of other nations.
+The U.S. Army Corps of Engineers estimates the cost of construction projects for the military and for the nation, as well as on behalf of other nations.
 These estimates are prepared based on well-defined policy.
-The cost estimating policy is separated into three programs; military, civil works, and environmental.
+The cost estimating policy is separated into three programs: military, civil works, and environmental.
 There are similarities among the policies, as well as differences.

-This paper will present the results of research that examines the cost estimating policy for the Corps’ military, civil works and environmental programs.
-Specific policies for military and civil works cost estimating will be compared and contrasted.
-Suggested changes that arise from the identification of differences in the military and civil works cost estimating policy will be made.
+This paper presents the results of a literature review that examines the cost estimating policy in the U.S. Army Corps of Engineers’ civil works and military programs.
+Policies are compared.
+Suggested changes that arise from the identification of differences in the policy are made.

-(EST-3302) Overview of New Estimating Recommended Practices
+(EST-3302) (Presentation Only) Overview of New Estimating Recommended Practices

-Author(s)/Presenter(s): Dave Kyle, CEP
+Author(s)/Presenters(s): Dave Kyle, CCP CEP